bekozdemir/ReCapProject/README.md

 * Looking details of cars
 * Creating rental

+## Screenshots
+You can see screen shots of the website from [here](https://github.com/bekozdemir/rentacar-frontend/blob/master/README.md).

 ## Status
 Project is: _struggling wtih some bugs and still developing the project_